 - The provider had effective systems to manage complaints and the records showed any concerns raised were recorded, fully investigated and responded to as per provider's policy.
-Since our last inspection, the provider had only received two complains.
-There were many compliments received regarding good care. - The provider had a 'niggles sheet' which was used to capture concerns before the escalated into issues. - People knew how to give feedback about their experiences of care and could do so in a range of accessible ways, including how to raise any concerns or issues.
+Since our last inspection, the provider had only received three complaints.
+There were many compliments received regarding good care. - People knew how to give feedback about their experiences of care and could do so in a range of accessible ways, including how to raise any concerns or issues.
+One person told us, "I could talk to staff or the manager if I needed to"